tajawal/code-challenge/FE.md

 ![](https://argaamplus.s3.amazonaws.com/159afd60-8669-4140-aa9e-fe46791f515d.png)

 ## Developer Challenge
-Using the API provided by Github Gist API, which is documented here (https://developer.github.com/v3/gists/) create a SPA using React.
+Using the API provided by Github Search API, which is documented here (https://docs.github.com/en/rest/search#about-the-search-api) create a SPA using React.
 A user should be able to search for public repositories and users.

 ## Requirements and Output
 - Select: you should be able to select search type between 'repositories' and 'users' and do a search based on this type.